Past Exhibitions

 June 21, 2025 – August 30, 2025

 Before You Now focuses on the enduring themes of the artist’s self-portrait, as seen in a selection of works from LACMA’s collections of photographs, prints, drawings, videos, and installation art.
-The exhibition is an introduction to seeing American artists as they…
+Primarily featuring contemporary makers, the exhibition is an introduction to seeing…

 On the Side of Angels: Latina Lesbian Activism